Montgomery St. Peter Montgomery St. Peter

 Dry vs Wet Season

-The Great Barrier Reef can be visited at any time of year however the dry season often offers the most favorable conditions.
+The Great Barrier Reef can be visited at any time of year, however the dry season often offers the most favorable conditions.
 We chose to visit in mid October at the end of the dry season.

 The Wet Season.
 A period lasting from November to April.
 It’s characterized by hot temperatures, frequent rainstorms and less visibility.
 It coincides with the jellyfish spawns of “stinger season.”
-Wear a wet suit!
+Wear a wetsuit!

 Underwater Photography

-Capturing photos underwater in The Great Barrier Reef is possible with most smart phones and a specialty case.
+Capturing photos underwater in the Great Barrier Reef is possible with most smartphones and a specialty case.
 We used the Pictar Waterproof Smartphone Case available on Amazon.

 Elsewhere in Australia